Updated on 2023-03-07 GMT+08:00

 Not supported

-b: Minimum storage duration refers to the lower storage limit for object billing.
-For example, if an Infrequent Access object has been stored in OBS for 20 days (shorter than the minimum storage duration of 30 days) and then deleted, you will be billed for 30 days.
+b: Minimum storage duration refers to a minimum billable storage duration.
+For example, an Infrequent Access object deleted when it was stored for 20 days will be billed for a full 30 days.

 Bucket Storage Classes and Object Storage Classes